mufanluo/mufanluo.github.io/_pages/about.md

 header:
   image: "/images/tasmansea.jpg"
 ---
 Welcome to my site!
 I am a PhD candidate from the Department of Communication at Stanford University.
-I am working with Prof. Jeff Hancock in the Social Media Lab [https://sml.stanford.edu/].
+I am working with Prof. Jeff Hancock in the Social Media Lab [link] [https://sml.stanford.edu/].

 My research examines interpersonal and psychological dynamics via communication technologies (social media, virtual reality, live streaming, etc.) and how language can reflect and predict these dynamics.